 The Smithsonian Institution Fact Sheet

-The Smithsonian Institution is the world’s largest museum, education and research complex, with 19 museums and galleries and the National Zoological Park (see list below).
+The Smithsonian Institution is the world’s largest museum, education and research complex, with 19 museums and the National Zoological Park (see list below).

 - Anacostia Community Museum

 - Arthur M. Sackler Gallery